 Polyurethane systems are the result of the reaction between two chemical components, isocyanate and polyol.
-The best known applications of polyurethane are by projection (projected polyurethane or spray foam) and by injection, the one that concerns us in this article.
+The best known applications of polyurethane are by projection (Sprayed Polyurethane Foam) and by injection, the one that concerns us in this article.

 Injected polyurethane is applied in situ.
 The components are mixed directly on site and the mix is injected through a series of cavities into the building element that we want to insulate.
 Once injected, the foam expands resulting in a rigid and durable insulation system.